-During the accounting year 2019, there have been no transactions or contractual relationships between, on the one hand, the directors and/or the general manager and, on the other hand the Company, other than those in their capacity of director or of general manager of Tubize.
+During the accounting year 2020, due to the sanitary circumstances, all meetings were held virtually.
+During the accounting year, there have been no transactions or contractual relationships between, on the one hand, the directors and/or the general manager and, on the other hand the Company, other than those in their capacity of director or of general manager of Tubize.